 | Quantum effects | All (classical assumptions) | Very low temperatures, light gases | Bose‑Einstein, Fermi‑Dirac statistics |

 These refinements illustrate that the kinetic postulates are a limiting case of a more general statistical‑mechanical description.
-That said, for a vast range of engineering and scientific problems—particularly those involving moderate pressures (≈1 atm) and temperatures (≈300 K to 1000 K)—the ideal‑gas approximation remains within a few percent of experimental data.
+All the same, for a vast range of engineering and scientific problems—particularly those involving moderate pressures (≈1 atm) and temperatures (≈300 K to 1000 K)—the ideal‑gas approximation remains within a few percent of experimental data.

 Experimental Verification